Martha Washington: Later life and death (1797–1802)

 Washington's health, always somewhat precarious, declined after her husband's death.
 She had anticipated her death since that of her husband.
-When she developed a fever in 1802, she burned all of her husband's letters to her, summoned a clergyman to administer last communion, and chose her funeral dress.
-Two and a half years after the death of her husband, Washington died on May 22, 1802, at the age of 70.
+When she developed a fever in 1802, Washington burned all of her husband's letters to her, summoned a clergyman to administer last communion, and chose her funeral dress.
+Two and a half years after the death of her husband, Washington died on May 22, 1802, at age 70.
 Following her death, Washington's body was interred in the original Washington family tomb vault at Mount Vernon.
 In 1831, the surviving executors of George's estate removed the bodies of the Washingtons from the old vault to a similar structure within the present enclosure at Mount Vernon.

 Legacy

 Just as her husband had set the precedent for the presidency, Washington established what would eventually become the role of first lady.
 She was prominent in the ceremonial aspects of the presidency, assisting her husband in his role as head of state, but she had very little public involvement in his administrative role as head of government.
 This would be the standard of presidential wives for the next century.
 Washington was recognized for her humility and her mild-mannered nature, to the point that her contemporaries were often taken by surprise when meeting her.
 No personal records of Washington exist from before the death of her first husband, and she destroyed many letters that she had written since then.
 Many recipients of her letters kept them, however, and those letters have been preserved in archives such as at Mount Vernon and the Virginia Historical Society.
 Several collections of these letters have been published.